Shivam46789/Master_ML_Project/README.md

-This is my ALL IN ONE ML project, which contains four ML projects.
+This is my ALL IN ONE Master ML project, which contains four ML projects.
-I am enhancing the models even further..
+I am enhancing the models even further...